 Though some small businesses have been able to offer free delivery, many will need to charge for this service.
 They would love to offer it, but simply cannot cover the actual business expense of doing so.

 I’ve highlighted Free Delivery a few times in this blog.
-However, paid for delivery services are equally important in bolstering our local supply chain.
-Increased online access and delivery options (paid & free) strengthens our local economies.
+However, paid-for delivery services are equally important in bolstering our local supply chain.
+Increased online access and delivery options (paid & free) strengthen our local economies.
 I’m willing to pay a fee to get locally sourced products delivered to my home.
 And I know I’m not alone.
 Bringing delicious local refreshments to my doorstep?
 Very happy to pay for that!